doc4d/docs/docs/ViewPro/advanced-programming.md

 ## Hands-on example: Hiding the Ribbon

-To create a button that allows your users to dynamically hide the 4D View Pro **Ribbon**.
-Create a button in your 4D View Pro area, and insert the following code in its object method:
+To create a button that allows your users to dynamically hide the 4D View Pro **Ribbon**, create a button in your 4D View Pro area, and insert the following code in its object method:

 ```4d
 var $js; $answer : Text